vanilla-technologies/mcfunction-debugger/README.md

 ### Installing from source

-mcfunction-debugger is written in Rust so to build it from source you need to [install Rust](https://www.rust-lang.org/tools/install).
+McFunction-Debugger is written in Rust so to build it from source you need to [install Rust](https://www.rust-lang.org/tools/install).

 You can then install it from [crates.io](https://crates.io/crates/mcfunction-debugger) by running:
 ```